 6. Indoor Air Pollution

-Suspended particulate matter popular by its acronym SPM, is another cause of pollution.
+Suspended particulate matter (SPM) is another cause of pollution.
 Referring to the particles afloat in the air, SPM is usually caused by dust, combustion, etc.

 7. Natural Events

-There are certain natural events such as volcanoes, forest fires, and dust storms, which are nature-born and cause air pollution.
+Certain natural events, such as volcanoes, forest fires, and dust storms, are nature-born and cause air pollution.
+Unlike artificial sources, there’s nothing we can do to prevent air pollution emanating from these sources.

 1. Respiratory and Heart Problems

 The effects of air pollution are alarming.
-They are known to create several respiratory and heart conditions like asthma, chronic bronchitis, emphysema, heart attacks and strokes along with cancer, among other threats to the body.
-Several million are known to have died due to the direct or indirect effects of Air pollution.
+It is known to create several respiratory and heart conditions like asthma, chronic bronchitis, emphysema, heart attacks, strokes, and cancers, among other threats to the body.
+Several millions of people are known to have died due to air pollution’s direct or indirect effects.

 2. Child Health Problems

-It also has the potential to damage early brain development in a child and cause pneumonia that kills almost a million children below 5 years.
-Children are at a greater risk of short term respiratory infections and pulmonary diseases in areas exposed to air pollutants.
+It also can potentially damage early brain development in a child and cause pneumonia, which kills almost a million children below 5 years.
+Children are at a greater risk of short-term respiratory infections and pulmonary diseases in areas exposed to air pollutants.

 3. Global Warming